justPauw/pokemon-umbral-stasis/docs/pokemon/015-buneary.md

       <div style="display: flex; flex-direction: row; align-items: center; font-size: 16px">
         <a href='' title="This Pokemon is always successful fleeing from wild battles, even if trapped by a move or ability.">Run-away</a>
         /<a href='' title="This Pokemon's Speed rises one stage with each hit from a damaging dark-, ghost-, or bug-type move.">Rattled</a>
+        /<a href='' title="This Pokemon ignores ghost-type Pokemon's immunity to normal- and fighting-type moves.
+Ghost Pokemon's other types affect damage as usual.">Hidden: Scrappy</a>
       </div>
     </div>
   </div>